-Out of Sight, Out of Mind
+Out of sight, out of mind

 It’s easy to avoid spending all of your income if you automatically set aside a portion of your income before you have a chance to spend it.

-Limiting access to your money encourages you to learn to live on what money you have available in your checking account.
+Limiting access to your cash encourages you to learn to live on the money you have available in your checking account.

 It might sound simple, but what’s out of sight is out of mind!

 A separate savings account is a smart way to discourage reckless spending and encourage financial stability and sound financial habits.

-If you don’t have a separate savings account, take advantage of our savings account comparison tool below to open yours today.
+If you don’t have a separate savings account, you should consider opening one.
 Choose an institution offering a high APY (annual percentage yield) and note the minimum deposit required to open an account.
 The whole process takes about 15 minutes, but it’s well worth the investment of time.